 We have competitors and potential competitors who are larger and have substantially greater financial resources than we do, which may provide them with some advantages.
 Also, because of relatively low barriers to entry into the retail propane business, numerous small retail propane distributors, as well as companies not engaged in retail propane distribution, may enter our markets and compete with us.
+Competition in the past several years has intensified, partly as a result of warmer-than-normal weather and general economic conditions.
 Most of our propane retail branch locations compete with several marketers or distributors.
 The principal factors influencing competition with other retail marketers are:

 - price,

 - reliability and quality of service,

 - responsiveness to customer needs,

 - safety concerns,

 - long-standing customer relationships,

-- the inconvenience of switching tanks and suppliers, and
+- · the inconvenience of switching tanks and suppliers, and

-- lack of growth in the industry.
+- the lack of growth in the industry.